Skip to main content

 From Console

-4. Click Instance Name to see details, then click on Configuration tab.
+4. Click the instance name to see details, then click the Configuration tab.

-5. Under Configuration Details section, In Storage pane search for the Encryption Enabled Status.
+5. Under the Configuration Details section, in the Storage pane, find the Encryption Enabled status.

-6. If the current status is set to Disabled, Encryption is not enabled for the selected RDS Instance database instance.
+6. If the current status is set to Disabled, encryption is not enabled for the selected RDS instance.

-7. Repeat steps 3 to 7 to verify encryption status of other RDS Instance in same region.
+7. Repeat steps 3-7 to verify the encryption status of other RDS instances in the same region.

-8. Change region from the top of the navigation bar and repeat audit for other regions.
+8. Change the region from the top of the navigation bar and repeat the audit for other regions.

 From Command Line

-1. Run describe-db-instances command to list all RDS Instance database names, available in the selected AWS region, Output will return each Instance database identifier-name:
+1. Run the describe-db-instances command to list all RDS instance database names available in the selected AWS region.
+The output returns each instance database identifier name:

 aws rds describe-db-instances --region <region-name> --query 'DBInstances[*].DBInstanceIdentifier'

-1. Run again describe-db-instances command using the RDS Instance identifier returned earlier, to determine if the selected database instance is encrypted, The command output should return the encryption status True Or False:
+2. Run the describe-db-instances command again using the RDS instance identifier returned earlier to determine whether the selected database instance is encrypted.
+The command output should return the encryption status True or False:

 aws rds describe-db-instances --region <region-name> --db-instance-identifier <DB-Name> --query 'DBInstances[*].StorageEncrypted'

-1. If the StorageEncrypted parameter value is False, Encryption is not enabled for the selected RDS database instance.
+3. If the StorageEncrypted parameter value is False, encryption is not enabled for the selected RDS database instance.

-2. Repeat steps 1 to 3 for auditing each RDS Instance and change Region to verify for other regions.
+4. Repeat steps 1-3 for each RDS instance, and change the Region to verify other regions.

 References